 - GRAMMY Music Educator Award: In recognition of the significant role of teachers in shaping their students' musical experiences, the GRAMMY Foundation and The Recording Academy have partnered to present the Music Educator Award.
 Open to current U.S. music teachers in grade kindergarten through college, the third annual Music Educator Award will be given out during GRAMMY Week 2016.

 - GRAMMY Camp — Jazz Session: Top high school instrumentalists and singers are selected to form a band, choir and combo.
 Selectees receive an all-expense paid trip to Los Angeles during GRAMMY Week to perform at GRAMMY-related events, record an album, attend the GRAMMY Awards, and are eligible to receive $2 million in scholarships.

-- GRAMMY Camp — Weekend: A two-day non-residential music industry experience where a small group (20-30) of high school students can gain an introduction to the business of music.
-Each weekend session concentrates on one to three career tracks (Audio Engineering, Electronic Music Production, Music Business, Performance (vocal and/or instrumental), Songwriting or Video Production).
+- GRAMMY Camp — Weekend: A one non-residential music industry experience where a small group (20-30) of high school students can gain an introduction to the business of music.
+Each weekend session concentrates on one to three career tracks (Audio Engineering, Electronic Music Production, Songwriting, Video Production or , Vocal Performance).
 Participants leave with a better understanding of how the music business works and how they can begin to plan to a successful career path.
-The GRAMMY Foundation partners with local teen centers and community organizations who help identify and select students to attend.
+The GRAMMY Foundation partners with local teen centers, schools and community organizations who help identify and select students to attend.